salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 # HTTP Compression

-Routes can make important performance gains by utilizing built-in compression in HTTP.
+Servers can make significant performance improvements by utilizing built-in compression in HTTP.
 The guide includes both compression as a means for clients, especially SDKs, to know that compression is always available.
-Request compression is difficult to retro-actively add to an API so it is important to support within all routes in the first version at a framework level.
+Request compression is difficult to retroactively add to an API so it is important to support within all routes in the first version at a framework level.
 Most frameworks and stacks support this as a configuration option.

  * [Apache](http://httpd.apache.org/docs/2.4/mod/mod_deflate.html#input)
  * [Tomcat](http://predic8.com/gzip-compression-filter.htm)